TercerPlaneta/ccnet.GitTagLabeller/README.md

 If *concatenate* or *replace* are used, an optional *commitCountOffset* may be specified

+In all cases:

-In all cases, if a *skipPrefix* value is provided, that prefix is extracted from the first part of the tag name.
+* if a *skipPrefix* value is provided, that prefix is extracted from the first part of the tag name.
+* if a *branch* value is provided, the specified branch is checked out before building the label with *git describe*.
+This is useful when working with 'release' branches that have their own tags

 ## Examples ##